FOH-BOH/engineering-assessment-full-stack/README.md

 # foh&boh Engineering Assessment

 Thanks for your interest in engineering at foh&boh!
 You're probably here as a next step in the application process for an open position with us.

 ## Assessment Details
 Pick from one of the following take-home assessments.
 During the assessment code review, we’ll talk about why you chose that particular project and go through your work and approach.
+(BTW - make sure during the assessment you have your project set up locally to screenshare)

  * [Option 1: Match Candidates with Positions](option1/)
  * [Option 2: Build an Interview Schedule](option2/)